Key Takeaways

 How to Avoid

-A family found San Diego Zoo tickets listed on Craigslist for $60 — about 40% below the official price.
-The seller claimed they were unused membership guest passes.
-At the zoo entrance, the tickets were rejected.
-The zoo requires members to present a photo ID matching the membership name, so purchased membership passes never work for buyers.
-The San Diego Zoo explicitly states that resale of park tickets is prohibited and that buying through unauthorized resellers 'carries enormous risk.'
-Variations of this scam appear on Facebook Marketplace and eBay, with sellers offering 'unused' memberships, group tickets, or promotional passes.
-Some sell expired tickets or tickets that have already been used.
-The scam is particularly common for the San Diego Zoo, SeaWorld, and LEGOLAND, where official ticket prices are high enough that a 30-40% discount seems believable.
+At the zoo entrance, the tickets are rejected.
+The San Diego Zoo requires members to present a photo ID matching the membership name, which means purchased membership passes never work for the buyer.
+The zoo explicitly states that resale of park tickets is prohibited and that buying through unauthorized resellers 'carries enormous risk.'
+Variations of this scam appear on Facebook Marketplace and eBay, with sellers offering 'unused' memberships, group tickets, or promotional passes — some sell expired tickets or tickets that have already been scanned.
+The scam concentrates on the San Diego Zoo, SeaWorld, and LEGOLAND because official ticket prices are high enough that a 30–40% discount looks reasonable.

 Red Flags